zzzprojects/Eval-SQL.NET/README.md

 ## FREE vs PRO
 Every month, a [FREE trial](https://github.com/zzzprojects/Eval-SQL.NET/releases) of the PRO version is available to let you evaluate all its features without limitations.

-Every month, a new monthly trial of the PRO Version is available to let you evaluate all its features without limitations.

 Features | FREE Version | [PRO Version](http://eval-sql.net/#pro)
 ------------ | :-------------: | :-------------:
 Maximum Characters | 50 | Unlimited